top of page

 • Short-term commercial arrangements

-That said, many businesses still choose notarization as a best practice—especially when money, liability, or reputation is at stake.
+However, many businesses still choose notarization as a best practice.

 • Executives have limited availability